The Founder Gravity Problem

 Not because the food can’t evolve.

-But because the structure gets locked in.
+Because the structure gets locked in.

+The ownership model.
 The expectations around growth.

 The identity the restaurant becomes known for.